Last Updated on June 19, 2023 by Lori

 Say a kind word to a young mother whose toddler is throwing a tantrum.
 It can be invaluable in reassuring her she’s handling the situation well.

 Hold the door open for anyone – young, old, male, female.
 It’s a simple act of kindness that everyone can appreciate.

 Show kindness to others by offering assistance to them.

 You never know when, sometime in the near future, you might benefit from the kindness of a stranger yourself.

-Your coworkers will feel the kindness from your very soul whenever you present them with a home baked snack from time to time.
+Your coworkers will feel the kindness from your very soul when you present them with home-baked cookies or other treats from time to time.